Morphology in Flowering Plants

 • Monoadelphous: Stamens united into one bundle (e.g., china rose).

-• Diadelphous: Stamens in two bundles (e.g., pea).
+• Diadelphous: Stamens united into two bundles (e.g., pea).

 • Polyadelphous: Stamens in more than two bundles (e.g., citrus).